Tuesday, August 29, 2023

 Milk Blossom Pushes Free, a Basil Rosa novel

-Thank you to Tony Sturtevant for the cover image.
+Thank you to artist Tony Sturtevant for the cover image.

 God Wore Denim, a Basil Rosa novel

-A thank you to Erika B. Hollen for designing the cover.
+Thank you to Erika B. Hollen for the cover design.

 Witness Marks, a Basil Rosa novel

-Preacher Everett Micah Zachery narrates this novel of interconnected lives, of stories from the many parishioners of his church, Glad Tidings, in the fictional southeastern city of Belinda in the United States.
-The preacher's stories address joy as well as despair, recovery as well as failure, and delve into themes of racism, adultery and addiction.
+Preacher Everett Micah Zachery narrates this novel of interconnected lives from the parishioners of his church, Glad Tidings, in the fictional city of Belinda.

-A thank you to Tony Sturtevant for the cover image.
+Thank you to artist Tony Sturtevant for the cover image.

-So, in these poems I've tried more wordplay than usual and have labored to keep a lighter touch consistent throughout.
-I dedicated this collection to my sister, Christine, wanting to write a book for her that addresses love, fidelity, faith and amorality in an increasing secular age, the need for family ties and a sense of belonging, all of it anchored in what Seamus Heaney once described as poetry's need for a "sense of moving on, crossing something...into the dark...towards a destination and a transition."
+These poems examine love, fidelity, faith and amorality in an increasing secular age.
+They examine our need for family and a sense of belonging, anchored in what Seamus Heaney described as poetry's need for a "sense of moving on, crossing something...into the dark...towards a destination and a transition."

 Table Of Contents